isaykatsman/isaykatsman.github.io/_posts/2017-3-26-Spectral-Clustering.md

 ### Loosely Connected Clusters ###

 So in practice, your similarity graph won't usually be perfectly separated into connected components.
-There will be some noise, some additional edges, that sparesely connect densely connected components.
+There will be some noise, some additional edges, that sparsely connect densely connected components.
 How does spectral clustering deal with such instances?
 Well, in practice, you typically set your $k$ to be roughly the multiplicity of your 0 eigenvalue (usually this multiplicity includes eigenvectors of eigenvalues that are almost 0 as well).
 It turns out if you take the first $k$ eigenvectors out of your list of eigenvectors sorted from smallest to largest eigenvalue, these $k$ eigenvectors usually contain enough information to separate your data into $k$ clusters.
 To obtain intuition behind why this works, let's take a look at an example.

 In the following graph we have two "Loosely" connected clusters: